 London Security plc is an investment holding company and its Board co-ordinates the Group's activities.
-The principal activities of the subsidiaries of the Group are the manufacture, sale and rental of fire protection equipment and the provision of associated maintenance services.
+The principal activities of the Group are the manufacture, sale and rental of fire protection equipment and the provision of associated maintenance services.